altdesktop/python-dbus-next/README.md

 ## The Low-Level Interface

-*The low-level interface is unstable*
+*The low-level interface is somewhat stable*

+The low-level interface works with DBus messages directly.

+For more information, see the [overview for the low-level interface](https://python-dbus-next.readthedocs.io/en/latest/low-level-interface/index.html).

 ```python
 from dbus_next.message import Message, MessageType